eclipse-hawkbit/hawkbit/site/content/guides/runhawkbit.md

 weight: 31
 ---

-In this guide we describe how to run a full featured hawkBit setup based on a production ready infrastructure.
+In this guide we describe how to run a full-featured hawkBit setup based on a production ready infrastructure.
 It is based on the hawkBit example modules and update server.

 <!--more-->